Standalone Baccalaureate Programs – Frequently Asked Questions

 We are very excited and encouraged by the high level of interest from potential SBP site visitors.
 However, because of the structured procedural timelines accreditation requires, we will not need any site visitors until late 2015.

 The first few site visits will be conducted by current, experienced CEPH site visitors who have expertise in undergraduate public health programs.

 - ACADEMICS: We will begin by inviting very experienced academic site visitors from our pool.
 The goal is peer review, so as programs become accredited, program leaders from accredited SBPs will be invited to attend site visitor training and then to serve as academics on our site visit teams.

 - PRACTITIONERS: We will be recruiting a limited number of practitioners who hire recent undergraduates in public health.

 CEPH plans to have a small, targeted site visitor training in 2015 for those first SBP site visits scheduled in fall 2015.
 As our numbers grow, so will our need for site visitors, so stay tuned for more information over the next couple of years.

-If you do not see your question answered here, or would like to suggest a question for this page, please email Nicole Williams at email@example.com for further assistance.
+If you do not see your question answered here, or would like to suggest a question for this page, please email Samantha Dickenson at firstname.lastname@example.org for further assistance.